 - 5 Continue steps 2 and 3 until you've patched all the inputs you want to record from to all of the tracks that you want to record onto.
 You can patch as many inputs to as many tracks as your system is set up to accommodate.
-In this example, there are two available audio sources, but there's only a microphone connected to the first channel, so that's the only one being connected. - 6 When you're finished, close the window.
+In this example, there are twelve available audio sources, and the first four have been patched. - 6 When you're finished, close the window.